 The school will be physically located within the Bonneville School District.
 Gem Prep's attendance area will include all of the Bonneville School District as detailed in the map below.
 A more detailed view can be found at the following link: GPA Attendance Area Map

 Bonneville School District will be the most impacted but GP anticipates drawing students from the Idaho Falls School District as well.

-(See Appendix F1 G: District Notice of Intent Letter to Local Superintendent.)
+(See Appendix G: District Notice of Intent Letter)

 Student Demand